 Source: First Street Foundation (FSF).

-We’re paying particular attention to this issue given the number of highly impacted places in the Federal Reserve’s 12th District.
-There are few places where summer temperatures are as frequently high as in Phoenix, Arizona.
+There are a number of places impacted in the Federal Reserve’s 12th District, but there are few places where summer temperatures are as frequently high as in Phoenix, Arizona.
 In 2023, the city broke records with 54 days above 110F, including 31 days in a row reaching that mark.4 Days of extreme heat are expected to increase in Arizona.
 Maricopa County (where Phoenix sits) is projected5 to experience 100 days of extreme heat (heat index6 of 100 or greater) 30 years from now, up 69% from the historic (1950-2005) average of 59 days (see Figure 1).
-Lower-income households and people of color experience a disproportionate level of exposure to higher heat index days7 (see Figure 2).
+Certain groups experience greater levels of exposure to higher heat index days7 (see Figure 2).

 Figure 2

-Future number of days with heat index above 100 for Maricopa County Residents (race/ethnicity and income-specific)
+Future number of days with heat index above 100 for Maricopa County residents by household income

 In many ways, Phoenix—and Arizona more broadly—exemplifies the multiple ways extreme heat can affect the economy, including its impact on health-related losses, labor productivity, and energy consumption.